GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

   Store.
 - The [Privacy][14] tab is where you include declarations about how your item uses privacy and security related features.
-- The [Pricing and Distribution][15] tab lets you control which countries will list your item and which set of users will see it.
+- The [Payment and Distribution][15] tab lets you control which countries will list your item and which set of users will see it.

 ### To publish your item: {: #publish-item}